Quantum theory for a total system including one internal measuring apparatus: Discussions and conclusions

 The MWI of quantum mechanics has two main assumptions \cite{Everett57,DG73,Deutsch85}.
 Namely, (i) Schr\"{o}dinger equation holds universally, and (ii) the state vector of the total system splits constantly into branches.
 One may combine the MWI and the decoherence theory to get a more complete picture for the time evolution, with a branch in MWI related to a preferred (pointer) state (or subspace) in the decoherence theory (see, e.g., Ref.\cite{Zurek03}).

-There also exist some formal similarities between the theory proposed here and the combination of MWI and decoherence theory. \bi \item[(1)] Schr\"{o}dinger equation gives the dynamical law in both theories. \item[(2)] By virtue of the assumption of MsD (Part II of the third assumption), the theory here gives a branching picture of time evolution, as illustrated in Fig.\ref{fig-bra}, which has a formal similarity to that in MWI. \item[(3)] The concept of R-observable has a close relationship to the concept of preferred basis (subspace) in the decoherence theory \cite{Zurek03,PZ99,GPSS04,Schloss04,WGCL08,SH08,Peres00,JZKGKS03,ZHP93,Eisert04,Zurek81,BHS01}, though not exactly the same (see Sec.\ref{sect-RO-PS} of the appendix for further discussions). \ei
+There also exist partial formal similarities between the theory proposed here and the combination of MWI and decoherence theory. \bi \item[(1)] Schr\"{o}dinger equation gives the dynamical law in both theories. \item[(2)] By virtue of the assumption of specified MsD, the theory here gives a branching picture of time evolution, as illustrated in Fig.\ref{fig-bra}, which has a formal similarity to that in MWI. \item[(3)] The concept of R-observable has a close relationship to the concept of preferred basis (subspace) in the decoherence theory \cite{Zurek03,PZ99,GPSS04,Schloss04,WGCL08,SH08,Peres00,JZKGKS03,ZHP93,Eisert04,Zurek81,BHS01}, though not exactly the same (see App.\ref{sect-RO-PS} for further discussions). \ei

-Meanwhile, the two theories have the following main differences: \bi \item[(i)] In the theory here, the non-transition condition gives an explicitly expressed condition for branching to happen.
-In MWI, there is no such a condition. \item[(ii)] MWI does not have a counterpart of Part I of the third assumption here, namely, the principle of compatible description. \item[(iv)] In the theory here, there exists only one real world; the description of the world may split into branches, but, the real world never splits.
+Meanwhile, the two theories have the following main differences: \bi \item[(i)] In the theory here, the non-transition condition gives an explicitly-expressed condition for branching to happen.
+In MWI, there is no such a condition. \item[(ii)] MWI does not have a counterpart of the initial-vector restriction. \item[(iv)] In the theory here, there exists only one real world; the description of the world may split into branches, but, the real world never splits.
 In MWI, the world may split into many worlds. \ei

-Discussions given in this section and the previous section show that the theory proposed here can be regarded as certain type of unification of CHI and MWI+decoherence theory \cite{foot-PZ93}.
+Discussions given in this and the previous sections show that the theory proposed here can be regarded as certain type of unification of CHI and MWI+decoherence theory \cite{foot-PZ93}.
 However, it is not a direct unification, since the theory here abandons both the single framework rule in CHI and the assumption about the splitting of the real world in MWI.
 In addition, the theory here proposes a concrete condition (non-transition condition) for the appearance of definite properties, which is given in neither CHI nor MWI.
+Further, unlike in CHI and MWI, in the theory here the internal measuring apparatus must be designated and it plays a crucial role in description of the total system.